 A dog daycare should have a protocol for accepting new dogs into their pack.
 A daycare trial should include asking for health and behavior history so staff is aware of any issues that might affect a dog's behavior in a new environment.
 Find out what behaviors would preclude a dog from attending daycare, and make sure you are comfortable with the daycare's behavioral requirements for daycare attendance.

-4. What is the ratio of staff to dogs?
+4. What is the ratio of daycare staff to dogs?

-There should be at least one well-trained staff member for every fifteen dogs (1:15), but the smaller the ratio the better!
-I like to see a staff to dog ratio of 1:7–10 in the high-energy play groups to help maintain appropriate play between the more rambunctious dogs.
+There should be at least one well-trained staff member for every eight to ten dogs (1:8–10), but the smaller the ratio the better!
+I like to see a staff-to-dog ratio of 1:5–7 in the high-energy playgroups to help maintain appropriate play between the more rambunctious dogs.

 5. How many dogs are in each group?